bartleby/Swilby/README.md

 // make link to someService, like someService2 = someService
 let someService2 = container.resolve(SomeServiceAssembly.self).build()

-someService = nil // SomeService hasn't been released someService2 = nil // SomeService has been released
+someService = nil // SomeService will not be released someService2 = nil // SomeService will now be released
 ```

 ##### Strong Box (like singleton)